Phobos-developers/Phobos/README.md

 Documentation
 -------------

 The documentation can be found at [here @ Read the Docs](https://phobos.readthedocs.io) and is split by a few major categories, each represented with a page on the sidebar.
-Each page has it's contents grouped into multiple subcategories, be it buildings, technotypes, infantry, superweapons or something else.
+Each page has it's contents grouped into multiple subcategories, be it buildings, technotypes, infantries, superweapons or something else.

 You can switch between versions in the bottom left corner, as well as download a PDF version.